sv222/cloud-engineer-interview-questions/README.md

 ### Queuing

-- **Amazon Simple Queue Service (SQS):** Message queuing service for decoupling applications.
+- **Amazon Simple Queue Service (SQS):** A fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-- **Amazon Simple Workflow Service (SWF):** Workflow service for building scalable and resilient applications.
+- **Amazon Simple Workflow Service (SWF):** A fully managed workflow coordination service that makes it easy to build applications that coordinate work across distributed components.
 - **Amazon MQ:** Managed message broker service, supports Apache ActiveMQ and RabbitMQ.
 - **Amazon Managed Streaming for Apache Kafka (MSK):** A fully managed service that makes it easy to run, manage, and scale Apache Kafka clusters on AWS.